larribas/dagger/docs/quick-start.md

 ```

-## Creating a DAG
+## _Dagger_ in Action

-Take the following piece of code:
+The following piece of code demonstrates how to build a DAG that performs a map-reduce operation on a series of numbers:

 ```python
 import random